Coso04/dancingtoothlessvirus/README.md

 Then you need to go to the drive with windows installed (use "Repair your computer if you're using a windows installation and choose "Command prompt" or use the file explorer if you're using a live CD) (specifically into Windows\System32)
 And finally rename the file "toothless.exe" back into "winlogon.exe" and restart ythe PC And you're done! windows can boot back into the desktop and you didn't needed to reinstall the OS

+# I WILL NOT BE RESPONSIBLE TO DAMAGES TO THE PC!